 This self-aware judgment is what sets someone like Prince apart.
 It’s what makes him a genius.
 Everything he touched didn’t turn to gold, but he had a way of presenting himself that made it seem like that was the case.
 What he did do was maintain a personal standard in order to preserve the quality of his work.
 He didn’t just puke (or sneeze) songs onto Youtube as soon as the first take was finished.
 He toiled over his work to make sure it was perfect and met his personal standard.
 And who are we to overthrow those decisions?

 Yes, he recorded a lot.
-Yes, there are probably half a dozen albums worth of stellar material, music that is better than most of what we, as fans, could hope for.
+Yes, there is probably half a dozen albums worth of stellar material, music that is better than most of what we, as fans, could hope for.
 These songs are lying dormant in his vaults.
 But should they be dug up?
 Perhaps the release of this one track, something we are already familiar with, isn’t such a singularly big deal, but what precedent is it setting?
 Should we go rooting around in Prince’s discard pile just because we are hungry for more?
 Should greedy record execs be able to pad their pockets with a dead man’s rough drafts?
 Are we so unsatisfied, after only two years worth of his absence, that we would let loose the wolves in the hen house simply to appease our own desires?

 And make no mistake— subconsciously that is what we are doing.
 We want to know him better.
 We want to humanize him, understand him, to see our own possibilities in his achievements.
 Basically, we want to give ourselves permission to uncover truths about our hero that, while he was living, he would not have allowed.
 We would pursue this flawed desire with disregard to the carefully presented persona of excellence that endured Prince to us in the first place, and we will ultimately feast on our own disappointment and waning interest.
 It could be argued that the same people who would buy a post-mortem Prince album would place it right next to their copy of Go Set a Watchman while watching Peter Cushing’s performance in Rogue One.